yosaddis/catalogue-my-things-ruby/README.md

 ### Key Features <a name="key-features"></a>

 The application have the following solutions implemented

+- Add a Book
+- Add a Music album
-- Calulates a facturial of a number.
+- Add a Movie
-- Reverses a given string.
+- Add a Game
-- Fizz Buzz with divisiblity of 3,5 and 3 & 5.
+- List all Books
+- List all Music Albums
+- List all Movies
+- List all Authors
+- List all Genres
+- List all Sources
+- List all Labels

 <!-- Getting Started -->